JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 1. **Search adaptivity is shallow.** Training on multi-hop data raises the model's overall search count by ~0.2 *uniformly* across both single-hop and multi-hop evals — it's a global thermostat, not a per-question policy.
 At test time, only larger (7B) or PPO-tuned instruct models adapt to question difficulty; every 3B-base model emits the same number of searches on PopQA as on MuSiQue.
 2. **Breaking the retriever exposes the protocol.** When the retriever returns *empty* documents, HotpotQA-trained models stop searching but NQ-trained models keep searching for nothing.
 When the retriever returns *random* documents, even NQ-trained models eventually stop — random docs hurt the reward, empty docs only cost a search.
 3. **Removing the `<think>` scaffolding (prompt instruction, format reward, cross-turn persistence) does not hurt — it usually helps.** Across 16 matched pairs, no-think wins 12, ties 1, loses 3.
 Mean Δ = **+1.1 pp** in favor of no-think.
 The model can still emit free-form prose before each `<search>`, so this is not "removing reasoning" in a strong sense; it's removing the structured think protocol that the agentic-RL story credits as the source of reasoning.
-4. **Telling the model its budget mostly normalizes behavior, it doesn't make it adaptive.** BT1 pulls PPO down from ~4 searches to ~2 and pulls GRPO up from ~1.1 to ~1.6.
-Net effect on score is small (±2 pp).
+4. **The model only partially grows into its search budget.** PPO runs climb toward the budget (~3 searches) over training and sometimes saturate, but most then collapse.
+GRPO runs plateau well below the budget.
+Telling the model its budget (BT1) acts as a regularizer — pulling GRPO up and PPO down toward ~2 — but doesn't make the search count more query-conditioned, and barely changes score.

 The clean version: scoring well on Search-R1 does **not** imply the model learned to search and reason.
 It learned to emit the right number of `<search>` tags and pass the retrieved spans into `<answer>`.